melezhik/Sparrow6/README.md

 * Bash
 * Powershell

-All the languages have a _unified_ Sparrow API easing script developements, see Sparrow development guide.
+All the languages have a _unified_ Sparrow API easing script development, see Sparrow development guide.

 # Documentation